wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-ps-create-preconfigure-windows-vms.md

 If you will be creating this virtual machine again or a similar one, you can:

 - Save this command set as a PowerShell script file (*.ps1).
-- Save this command set as an Azure automation runbook in the **Automation** section of the Azure Management Portal.
+- Save this command set as an Azure automation runbook in the **Automation** section of the Azure classic portal.

 ## <a id="examples"></a>Examples